More GamesBeat Summit 2019 speakers: Brock Pierce, Jen MacLean, and Kevin Chou

 The next batch of our many speakers are:

-- Brock Pierce, blockchain entrepreneur, former EOS, investor
+- Brock Pierce, blockchain entrepreneur and investor

 - Jen MacLean, executive director of the International Game Developers Association (IGDA)